Cvent

 Missed conflicts

-The final design is a three-step workflow where each step builds on the last, from empty or partially built schedule to personalized, conflict-aware agenda.
+The design we landed on was a three-step workflow where each step builds on the last, from empty or partially built schedule to personalized, conflict-aware agenda.

-Additionally, following the insights from the usability testing, a hyperlinked connections count was
+Additionally, a hyperlinked connections count was added to the

 recommendation card, bringing a genuine layer of social context into the decision.